 Every man needs at least one pair of black jeans, because no one will notice if you wear them two days in a row and more importantly, they go with everything.
 Seriously: everything.
 You may think your blue jeans do that, but spend a week mixing and matching your wardrobe with a pair of black jeans, and you may never return.

-While they’re not on sale now, chances are they will be in the future, so you’d be wise to keep an eye on Uniqlo’s Ezy Jeans.
+While they’re not on sale now, chances are they will be in the future, so you’d be wise to keep an eye on Uniqlo’s Ezy Ultra Strech Jeans.
 But hey — we’re not that mad about the $50 price tag either.
 Especially when you could run a damn marathon in these things.

 Acne Studios Slim-Fit Tapered Stretch-Denim Jeans

 A really cool pair of jeans that absolutely nail the ’90s-throwback formula that has been de rigueur for the last few seasons.
 It’s the details that make them: conspicuous white stitching, medium rise and a larger-than-normal cuff opening (but not so much as to veer into bootcut territory, which can be a stretch if you don’t commit).
 If you’ve been thinking about trying your hand at the whole normcore thing but aren’t sure where to start, this is a good entry point.

 Sign up for more daily deals and recommendations from InsideHook's, The Goods, delivered straight to your inbox.

 InsideHook may earn a share of the profits.

 Note that deals are subject to change at any time.